01When Is Your Estate Subject to the Estate Tax?

 Once the federal return is completed, the estate representative can prepare the Massachusetts Estate Tax Return, Form M-706.

 The need for a Certificate Releasing Massachusetts Estate Tax Lien (Form M-792) may arise where a release of lien is required.
 A copy of the deed or certificate of title, and the purchase and sale agreement (or mortgage commitment), if any, should be provided.

 04Are Transfers to a Surviving Spouse Taxable?

-04When Are the Massachusetts Estate Tax Return and Tax Payment Due?
+05When Are the Estate Tax Return and Tax Payment Due?

-05Where Are the Massachusetts Estate Tax Return Filed and Tax Payment Made?
+06Where Are the Estate Tax Return Filed and Tax Payment Made?

 Massachusetts Estate Tax Unit